amirashrafizham/mining-quality-prediction/README.md

 # Mining-quality-prediction

 ## About
-The target is to predict the % of Silica in the end of the process, which is the concentrate of iron ore and its impurity (which is the % of Silica).
+Predictive Analytics: The aim is to predict the % of Silica in the end of the process, which is the impure concentrate of iron ore in a flotation plant.

+Prescriptive Analytics: The aim is to use the model to suggest the best parameters to obtain the  optimized parameters of the flotation plant to minimize the % of Silica in the end of the process.

 Data Reference: [Kaggle](https://www.kaggle.com/edumagalhaes/quality-prediction-in-a-mining-process)